 Despite, government’s self-avowed focus on getting the partnership visa issues of NZ citizens and residents fixed and prioritised over partners of temporary visa holders who are ordinarily resident in NZ, the issue remains far from addressed and resolved.

-Thousands of partners and families remain separated because of lack of clarity in immigration policy and inconsistency in INZ’s visa processing, which is further complicated by Covid-inflicted border closure.
+Thousands of partners and families remain separated because of a lack of clarity in immigration policy and inconsistency in INZ’s visa processing, which is further complicated by Covid-inflicted border closure.

 While the Kiwi-Indian community has a big share of representation in this cohort, but it also includes a large number of partners from the broader South Asian region and other nations that can be loosely categorised under “non-visa-waiver countries.”